HenriqueCSJ/henriquecsj.github.io/_posts/2021-04-21-my-thesis-work.md

 ---
-title: My thesis work was submitte to the JACS
+title: My thesis work was submitted to the JACS
 tags: chemistry thesis Ph.D.
 ---